How Safe is Your Car?

 In Australia, safety standards are stringent, so understanding how safe your car is can greatly influence your driving experience and overall peace of mind on the road.
 Find out more about the safety of Australian cars and how it’s measured in Savvy’s handy guide.

-How do I find out how safe my car is in Australia?
+How do I find out how safe my new car is in Australia?

-In Australia, determining how safe your car is can be easily done through the Australasian New Car Assessment Program (ANCAP), the leading authority in vehicle safety assessment.
-ANCAP provides a comprehensive rating system that helps consumers gauge the safety level of their vehicles.
+Wherever you are in Australia, you can easily determine how safe your new car is through the Australasian New Car Assessment Program (ANCAP).
+ANCAP is the leading authority in vehicle safety assessment for new vehicles entering the Australian and New Zealand markets.
+It provides a comprehensive rating system that helps consumers gauge the safety level of their vehicles.
 Here's how you can find out how safe your car is:

 • Visit the ANCAP website: the ANCAP website is a valuable resource for car safety information.
-Go to their official website at ancap.com.au.
+Visit the website here.

 • Search for your car: use the site to find safety ratings for the specific model you’re looking for.
 You can search by the make and model of your vehicle.